riga/tfdeploy/docs/index.rst

 tfdeploy
 ========

 .. centered:: This page contains only API docs.
-For more info, visinit `tfdeploy on GitHub <https://github.com/riga/tfdeploy>`_.
+For more info, visit `tfdeploy on GitHub <https://github.com/riga/tfdeploy>`_.

 .. toctree::